11 Problems Centering Clay and Easy Ways to Fix Them

 5. The Clay Was Not Wedged Properly

 I found that in some new bags of clay, the edges were hard, and the middle was soft, and in other cases, the middle was hard, and the edges were soft.
-The bottom line is centering will be much easier with a well-wedged ball of clay.
+The bottom line is that centering will be much easier with a well-wedged ball of clay.

-If you are struggling with wedging or would just like to know the different ways you can wedge your clay, Check out How To Wedge Clay With A Step By Step Video.
+If you are struggling with wedging or would just like to know the different ways you can wedge your clay, check out How To Wedge Clay With A Step By Step Video.
 This article gives you 5 ways to wedge your clay.

 6. There Is an Air Pocket in Your Clay